 (1) In this Part, unless the context requires otherwise —

-“Investment company” means a company declared by proclamation of the Governor under this section to be an investment company;
+Investment company means a company declared by proclamation of the Governor under this section to be an investment company;

-“Marketable securities” means any debentures, funds, stock, shares or bonds of any Government or local government or of any corporation, company or society and includes any right in respect of shares in any company.
+Marketable securities means any debentures, funds, stock, shares or bonds of any Government or local government or of any corporation, company or society and includes any right in respect of shares in any company.

 (2) Subject to this Part, the provisions of this Act contained in the other Parts shall apply to investment companies.